Florida Atlantic University: Port St. Lucie–Treasure Coast Campus

 Treasure Coast Campus of Florida Atlantic University operated through a partnership with Indian River State College (IRSC).
 Florida Atlantic purchased 50 acres (0.2 km^{2}) of land in Port St. Lucie in 1994.
 At the end of spring 2012 class term, Florida Atlantic University ended offering classes at the Port St. Lucie campus.

 Athletics

 Florida Atlantic's 19 varsity sports teams, the Owls, compete in NCAA's Division I. The Owls joined Conference USA for the 2013–14 season.
 The university's athletics program began in 1979, when Florida Atlantic first started sponsoring intercollegiate teams.
 Since then, the university has worked to expand the quality of its intercollegiate program by attracting coaches such as Howard Schnellenberger, Carl Pelini, Matt Doherty, Rex Walters, Lane Kiffin, Mike Jarvis, Dusty May, Willie Taggart, Tom Herman and women's softball and golf coach Joan Joyce.
 The university's colors are FAU Blue, FAU Red, and FAU Silver.

-On October 21, 2021, Florida Atlantic accepted the invitation to join the American Athletic Conference (AAC) and became a full-member on July 1, 2023.
+On October 21, 2021, Florida Atlantic accepted the invitation to join the American Conference (The American) and became a full-member on July 1, 2023.